 Accounts Receivable Specialist Duties

-The accounts receivable specialist will report to an A/R manager who is responsible for supervision over billing, credit policies and collections.
-The A/R manager may also act as a liaison with the legal department if an invoice is disputed.
+The accounts receivable specialist will report to an A/R manager who is responsible for supervision over billing, credit policies, collections and increasing accounts receivable turnover.
+The A/R manager may also act as a liaison with the legal department if an invoice is disputed during the accounts receivable collections process.

 An accounts receivable specialist or clerk will have specific A/R management responsibilities: